Flolagale/mailin/README.md

 Why?
 Because we needed it for our startup [jokund.com](http://jokund.com).

 ### Show me a demo!
 Sure!
 A demo is live at [mailin.io](http://mailin.io).
-Please notice that it is running on the smallest Digital Ocean instance, so be fair if it is overloaded.
+Please note that it is running on the smallest Digital Ocean instance, so be fair if it is overloaded.

 ###Initial setup